-Notre-Dame Cathedral is famous for its intricate gothic-style design and for its aesthetic grandeur and harmony.
-On a first visit, many of the small details are easy to miss, so here's a guide to help you focus your visit, and understand the basic elements of gothic architecture.
-(Note: for practical information on tickets, opening hours, and more details related to your visit, see this page.)
+Notre-Dame Cathedral in Paris is famous for its intricate Gothic-style design and for its aesthetic grandeur and harmony.
+On a first visit, many of the small details are easy to miss, so here's a guide to help you focus your visit, understand the basic elements of Gothic architecture, and

 The Portal of Saint-Anne on the right side features Notre Dame's oldest and finest surviving statuary (12th century) and depicts the Virgin Mary sitting on a throne, the Christ child in her arms.